Patient Experience Improvement Toolkit

 Furthermore, Title X agencies must ensure that people broadly representative of the community have an opportunity to participate in the development, implementation, and evaluation of the project.
 Involving patients and community stakeholders in assessing and improving how patients experience care is one opportunity to obtain this participation.

-Patient-centered care improves health outcomes and equity
+Patient-centered care improves health outcomes for all

 Positive patient experience improves staff satisfaction and engagement

 Staff experience and patient experience are interrelated.
-Interviews with health care staff indicate that staff who feel heard are more likely to be motivated and receptive to feedback, which in turn leads to improved care delivery; that being involved in quality improvement around patient-centeredness is motivating to staff; and that improving patient experience can directly improve staff experience.13
+Interviews with health care staff indicate that staff who feel heard are more likely to be motivated and receptive to feedback, which in turn leads to improved care delivery; that being involved in quality improvement around patient-centeredness is motivating to staff; and that improving patient experience can directly improve staff experience.
+Satisfied employees intend to stay in their jobs longer.
+Research shows that organizations successfully reduce staff turnover and increase employee productivity when they invest in employee well-being by strategically improving workplace conditions that are the root causes of stress.

 The first step in any improvement initiative is to use available data to assess the baseline (or starting point) and identify opportunities for improvement.
 This involves collecting data from existing patients, to understand their current experience; potential patients, to understand barriers to care and preferences; as well as staff, who observe first-hand how patients access and engage in their health care every day.